JakubKozlowski1/data_mining/README.md

 # Fraud Detection Project
 # IN-PROGRESS
 ### Absract
 This project was done to find the most robust model in detection of fraud transactions.
 The analyzed models were: logistic regression, random forest classifier, xgb, and lgbm.
-The best results yield random forest classifier.
+The best results yield random forest classifier. \
+The fraudulent transactions are connected to adjusted transaction amount (may consist of currency exchange fees etc.) and transaction amount which indicates that big transactions in foreign currencies need more atentnion in authorization process.
+Especially in danger are clients of banks: H, S, V, U and N with accounts open for a long time - maybe connected to age of client.
 ![Results](img/pr_result.png)

 ### Goal